superm1/FastFlowLM/docs/index.md

       title: "Proof on silicon, not slides"
       body: |
         FastFlowLM is tuned on real Ryzen™ AI hardware with synthetic and application-level workloads.
-        Expect steady 40–80 tok/s on 7B models at < 10 W, plus deterministic latency for agentic chains.
+        Expect steady 20–80 tok/s on models at < 2 W (CPU+NPU), plus deterministic latency for agentic chains.
       items:
         - heading: "Full-stack telemetry"
-          body: "Counters for NPU, CPU, and memory let you see exactly where cycles go."
+          body: "See exactly where compute goes with NPU, CPU, and memory counters."
         - heading: "Scenario-driven suites"
-          body: "Instruction tuning, RAG, chat, and multimodal tests mirror real workloads."
+          body: "Instruction tuning, RAG, chat, and multimodal tests with real workloads."
       ctas:
         - label: "Benchmark details"
           href: "/benchmarks/"